FloridaPlayers/Documents/Constitution.md

 general body meeting of the fall semester.
-In selection committee chair is to find a suitable substitute for that category – the Assistant Artistic Director and/ or the Artistic director may step in at the discretion of the Production Selection Committee Chair.
-The duties of selection committee shall be as follows:
+In selection committee chair is to find a suitable substitute for that category – the Assistant Artistic Director and/ or the Artistic director may step in at the discretion of the Production Selection Committee Chair.The duties of selection committee shall be as follows:

 A.  To read all proposals and plays and come prepared to the selection